RealTeeCee/DataStructureAndAlgorithm/English/Homework/OLS25/Homework12_LoanDepartment.md

 # Nguyen

 A: What do you think about the loan department of VietcomBank?
 B: Well, It's modern.
-The loan officers use modern computers to provide loan devices to customers.
+The loan officers use modern computers to provide loan sevices to customers.
 Besides, their services are professional.
 Customers are provided with step-by-step instructions so that they can get familiar with the loan process

 A: Have you ever applied for a loan there?
 B: Yes, I have a loan there.
 It's a personal loan at VCB.
 The pay-back period is 1 year.
 I borrowed 100 million with 10% interest a year.
 I applied for this loan because I needed money to buy some furniture items for my new house.
 Besides, I chose VC Bank because their services are professional and their interest is competitive.